 The total limit for directors' remuneration (excluding the Managing Director) is \$750,000.
-This limit was determined by members at the 2008 Annual General

-Meeting.
-As part of the Remuneration Committee's oversight of MLA's remuneration and incentive framework, in 2016-17 the Committee commissioned a broad review of remuneration within MLA.
-This included director and employee remuneration being benchmarked by Aon Hewitt against similar organisations.
-Consultation with Aon Hewitt was undertaken in 2017-18 to confirm market movements and reliance on the benchmarking data.
+This limit was determined by members at the 2008 Annual General Meeting.
+As part of the Remuneration Committee's oversight of MLA's remuneration and incentive framework, in 2016-17 the committee commissioned a broad review of remuneration within MLA.
+This included director and employee remuneration being benchmarked by Aon Hewitt against like organisations.
+Consultation with Aon Hewitt has been undertaken in 2018-19 to confirm market movements and reliance on the benchmarking data.

-In accordance with this, the Board determined in September 2017 that a 2.95% increase in directors' fees would take effect from 1 January 2018.
-The increase reflects the time and effort required of the non-executive directors sitting across the MLA Group of companies and in recognition of the additional workload on the Committee Chairs.
-The total cost for non-executive Directors is \$631,302 for the year.
+In accordance with this, the Board determined in July 2018 that a 2.5% increase in directors' fees would take effect from 1 January 2019.
+The increase reflects the time and effort required of the non-executive directors sitting across the MLA Group of companies and in recognition of the additional workload on the committee Chairs.
+The total per annum cost for non-executive directors is \$610,845.57.

-The remuneration arrangements for each member of the Leadership Team, including the Managing Director, comprise both fixed and performance-based remuneration.
+The remuneration arrangements for each member of the Leadership Team. including the Managing Director, comprise both fixed and performancebased remuneration.
 The remuneration packages for the MLA Leadership Team are reviewed each year and include several gateways before eligibility to the performance-based component.
 This ensures the remuneration structure aligns management effort with organisational objectives and attracts, retains and motivates quality management personnel.